Victoria Chorale

 Commitment to knowing your music and regular practice between rehearsals

-Maintaining and improving singing ability and ensuring a quality concert requires all choristers to commit to learning their music and practice between rehearsals.
-Learning aids are provided on our website (www.victoriachorale.org.au/rehearsals).
+Maintaining and improving singing ability and ensuring a quality concert requires all choristers to commit to learning their music and regular practice between rehearsals.
+Rehearsals are not the place to learn your notes.
+Learning aids are provided on our website (www.victoriachorale.org.au).
 Key parts of the score and/or areas to work on will also be advised by the Music Director.

 Continuous improvement requires self awareness and an openness to constructive feedback, including confidential feedback to choristers from our Music Director.